Naturally Daily

 In another study, rosemary oil showed anti-inflammatory effects on experimental animal models.
 [6]

 Regular use of thieves oil may reduce the pain and inflammation.
-It may also prevent the further infections in your affected toenail.
+It may also prevent further infections in your affected toenail.

 4. Clove Essential Oil

 As ingrown toenails cut the skin and tissue, there can be fungal and bacterial infections.
-The anti-bacterial properties of clove oil can prevent further infections.[8]
+The antibacterial properties of clove oil can prevent further infections.[8]

 5. Lavender Essential Oil